UltraAnand/Pizza/README.md

-# Pizza
+# Paneer Makhni

-## This is second heading

-This project documents the recipe for Paneer Makhani]
+This project documents the recipe for Paneer Makhani